Linear-LLM-SCM: Benchmarking LLMs for Coefficient Elicitation in Linear-Gaussian Causal Models: Results and Discussion

 \subsection{RQ1: Direct Estimation Results}

-Table~\ref{tab:direct_estimation} presents direct parameter estimation results across three LLM models on all 7 DAGs from Table~\ref{tab:dag_table}.
-Throughout, values after $\pm$ indicate 95\% CIs.
-For M1 metrics, which are simple L2 norm values, there is high variability among different DAG variants in the same model family.
-The M1 variability across models is also observed.
-This is because M1 is not scale invariant with respect to the variable ranges.
-Given this, we focus on metrics M2 (normalized), and M3 (focus on effect distance from multiple parents of a node), M4 (scale invariant, counting metrics).
-In M2, for each DAG, the best model varies.
-From M3, in 6/7 DAGs Gemini 2.5 Flash outperforms others.
-From M4, in 6/7 DAGs, Gemini 2.5 Flash is the best.
-In comparisons of Llama 3.1 8B and Llama 3.3 70B, in general, Llama 3.3 70B is in most cases better than the other, indicating larger parameter size can result in improvement in quantitative causal parameterization.
+Table~\ref{tab:direct_estimation} presents direct parameter estimation results across four LLM models on all DAGs.
+M1 shows high variability across DAGs because it is not scale-invariant with respect to variable ranges.
+We therefore focus on M2, M3, and M4.
+Under M2, the best model varies by DAG.
+Under M3, Gemini 2.5 Flash and GPT-5.4 each perform best on three DAGs.
+Under M4, GPT-5.4 performs best on four DAGs and Gemini 2.5 Flash on three, including ties.
+Comparing Llama 3.1 8B and Llama 3.3 70B, the larger model usually performs better, suggesting a benefit from larger parameter counts for this task.
+A small model, Llama 3.1 8B failed to generate parsable equations for \emph{algal2}.

-Note that Llama 3.1 8B failed to generate parsable equations for DAG \emph{algal2}.
-We did not optimize for this case to avoid harming other model-DAG conditions.
-We also used temperature set to zero, which in theory should make models deterministic.
-Nevertheless, larger models (Gemini 2.5 Flash, Llama 3.3 70B) exhibit high stochasticity across metrics, with non-Gaussian distributions at n=25 samples, possibly due to hardware and software factors beyond our control via external APIs.
-This variability is concerning for safety-critical domains, e.g., medicine, where incorrect parameterization can propagate through downstream effects and hinder adoption, corroborating research on LLM non-determinism~\citep{klishevich2025measuringdeterminismlargelanguage}.
+While we used temperature zero, larger models (Gemini 2.5 Flash, Llama 3.3 70B, and GPT-5.4) still show substantial stochasticity across metrics, with non-Gaussian distributions at $n=25$, possibly due to hardware or software factors beyond our control via external APIs.
+This variability is concerning for safety-critical domains such as healthcare.
+This result aligns with prior work on LLM non-determinism~\citep{klishevich2025measuringdeterminismlargelanguage}---a failure mode in response to RQ3.